ankrutik/notes/aws/solutions_arch_cert/notes.md

 Configure your DB security group to talk with application security group when creating the RDS instance

-RDS runs onn virtual machine, can't ssh into that
+RDS runs on virtual machine, can't ssh into that

 Not serverless